bazelbuild/bazel/site/contributing.md

 ## Setting up your coding environment

-For now we only have partial support for the Eclipse IDE for Java.
-We don't have IDE support for others languages in Bazel right now.
+For now we have partial support for the Eclipse and IntelliJ IDEs for Java.
+We don't have IDE support for other languages in Bazel right now.

 ### Creating an Eclipse project

-To work with Eclipse, run from the root of the source tree `sh scripts/setup-eclipse.sh` and it will create the `.project` and the `.classpath` files (if a `.project` file is present, only the `.classpath` will get overwritten).
+To work with Eclipse, run `sh scripts/setup-eclipse.sh` from the root of the source tree and it will create the `.project` and the `.classpath` files (if a `.project` file is present, only the `.classpath` will get overwritten).
 You can then import the project in Eclipse.

 _You might see some errors in Eclipse concerning Truth assertions._

+### Creating an IntelliJ project

+To work with IntelliJ, run `sh scripts/setup-intellij.sh` from the root of the source tree and it will create the necessary project files.
+You can then open the folder as a project in IntelliJ.

 ### Compiling Bazel {#compile-bazel}